-If you have coronavirus, there are extra precautions they will need to take before, during and after your baby's birth.
-Your obstetrician or midwife should talk to you about the safest way and time for your baby to be born.
+If you have COVID-19, your healthcare team will take extra precautions.
+This will be before, during and after your baby's birth.
+Your obstetrician or midwife will talk to you about the safest way and time for your baby to be born.

-Other expert doctors may also be involved in your care.
+Other specialists may also be involved in your care.
 These might include a doctor who specialises in infectious diseases and a neonatologist.
 This is a doctor who specialises in the care of newborn babies.

 You may be in an isolation room with en-suite facilities during labour.
 You may need to stay in this room throughout your hospital stay.